shihab97820/base-learning/README.md

 Exploring this concept helped me understand that onchain identity is becoming a key building block for the future of decentralized communities, reputation systems, and personalized onchain experiences.

 **#Base #BuildOnBase #OnchainIdentity #Web3 #Ethereum #Layer2 #100DaysOfBase**

+## Day 11 – Exploring Decentralized Finance (DeFi) on Base 💸

+Today's learning focused on the growing Decentralized Finance (DeFi) ecosystem on Base and how it makes financial services more accessible.

+I explored how users can lend, borrow, swap, and provide liquidity through decentralized applications without relying on traditional financial institutions.
+Thanks to Base's low transaction fees and fast confirmations, DeFi activities become more efficient and affordable, allowing users to interact with protocols seamlessly.

+Learning about DeFi on Base helped me understand how Layer 2 technology is making decentralized finance more practical for everyday users while supporting a new generation of open and permissionless financial applications.

+**#Base #BuildOnBase #DeFi #Layer2 #Ethereum #Web3 #100DaysOfBase**